Catholics and Labour Party

 The process of healing old ethnic and religious wounds was greatly accelerated by the reforms of the Second Vatican Council in 1962–65.
 From 1970 Mass in New Zealand was said in either English or Māori.
 New hymns and prayers with more relevance to local seasons and ideas were introduced.
 The reforms also led to church services with other Christian religions, joint Good Friday processions, and joint social justice projects.
 Many Catholics took up justice and peace causes in their own communities, as well as nationally and internationally.
 During the Springbok tour of 1981 Catholics were deeply involved in the movement against apartheid.

 State funding for church schools

 The new liberal climate encouraged joint action by some Christian churches to secure state funding for church schools, which were suffering due to post-war population pressure and rising educational standards.
 The third Labour government passed the Private Schools Conditional Integration Act 1975, which allowed religious schools to join the state education system on terms that protected their special character.

-By early 1983 all 249 Catholic primary and secondary schools had become ‘state integrated schools’, saving many of them from financial collapse.
+By 1983 all 249 Catholic primary and secondary schools had become ‘state integrated schools’, saving many of them from financial collapse.
 The act marked the full integration of Catholics into New Zealand life.
 This was demonstrated in 1986 when Pope John Paul II became the first pope to visit New Zealand.